w3f/polkadot-wiki/docs/general/extrinsics.md

 !!!warning "Developer-oriented content"
     The following content is meant for technical / development purposes.

-The following sections contain Extrinsics methods are part of the default Substrate runtime.
+The following sections contain Extrinsics methods that are part of the default Substrate runtime.
 On the api, these are exposed via `api.tx.<module>.<method>`.

-(NOTE: These were generated from a static/snapshot view of a recent default Substrate runtime.
-Some items may not be available in older nodes, or in any customized implementations.)
+NOTE: These sections were generated from a static snapshot of a recent default Substrate runtime.
+Some items may not be available in older nodes or customized implementations.

 ---